-- 6.4-1 Coordinate with appropriate entities, such as the Cache Creek Conservancy, YCFCWCD, Yolo Resource Conservation District, California Department of Fish and Wildlife Game, U.S. Fish and Wildlife Service, and the U.S. Army Corps of Engineers to ensure that proposed habitat restoration projects are consistent with or complement the Off-Channel Mining Plan and the Parkway Plan.
-Restoration plans shall complement the preservation and enhancement measures in the Yolo County Natural Communities Conservation Program (HCP/NCCP). - 6.4-2 Provide for the development of shallow areas along reclaimed off-channel excavations that extend below the groundwater level, to create wetland and riparian habitat.
-See Section 10-5.529 of the Reclamation Ordinance. - 6.4-3 Require that all proposed off-channel surface mining operations that will result in the short-term loss of row crop agricultural lands and/or grasslands, obtain a 2081 Permit from the California Department of Fish and Game.
-The 2081 Permit will provide mitigation for the temporary effects of mining on Swainson's hawk habitat.
-Mitigate for short-term and long-term loss of agricultural land and habitat pursuant to County requirements in effect at the time. - 6.4-4 Promote the eradication of invasive species, such as the giant reed and tamarisk, in areas where they inhibit the growth and development of native riparian vegetation, especially in the area upstream of the Capay Bridge (County Road 85).
-Implement strategic mapping, prioritization, treatment, and monitoring of invasive plant species including arundo, barbed goatgrass, Himalayan blackberry, Italian thistle, medusahead, milk thistle, Ravenna grass, tamarisk, perennial pepperweed, tree tobacco, yellow starthistle,
+6.4-1 Coordinate with appropriate entities, such as the Cache Creek Conservancy, YCFCWCD, Yolo County Resource Conservation District, California Department of Fish and Wildlife, U.S. Fish and Wildlife Service, and the U.S. Army Corps of Engineers to ensure that proposed habitat restoration projects are consistent with or complement the Off-Channel Mining Plan and the Parkway Plan.
+Restoration plans shall complement the preservation and enhancement measures in the Yolo County Natural Communities Conservation Program (HCP/NCCP).

-- especially in areas where they inhibit the growth and development of native riparian vegetation. - 6.4-5 Include provisions to enhance habitat for special-status species in restoration components of reclamation plans, where feasible.
+- 6.4-2 Provide for the development of shallow areas along reclaimed off-channel excavations that extend below the groundwater level, to create wetland and riparian habitat.
+(See Section 10-5.529 of the Reclamation Ordinance.) - 6.4-3 Mitigate for short-term and long-term loss of agricultural land and habitat pursuant to applicable County requirements and CEQA.
+Comply with the Yolo HCP/NCCP for species covered by that Plan.
+For non-covered species for which impacts may occur, ensure compliance with appropriate measures in site-specific biological assessments required under the OCMP and CCRMP, in compliance with the State Fish and Wildlife Code, Migratory Bird Treaty Act, and other applicable regulations, plans and programs, as appropriate. - 6.4-4 Implement strategic mapping, prioritization, treatment, and monitoring of invasive plant species including arundo, barbed goatgrass, Himalayan blackberry, Italian thistle, medusahead, milk thistle, Ravenna grass, tamarisk, perennial pepperweed, tree tobacco, yellow starthistle, especially in areas where they inhibit the growth and development of native riparian vegetation. - 6.4-5 Include provisions to enhance habitat for special-status species in restoration components of reclamation plans, where feasible.
 (See Section 10-5.523 of the Reclamation Ordinance.) - 6.4-6 Encourage cooperative agreements and voluntary conservation easements with private landowners to preserve, protect, and enhance the biological resources of Cache Creek, and to implement provisions of the OCMP. - 6.4-7 Restore riparian habitat throughout the planning area, wherever appropriate.
-However, revegetative efforts should be primarily focused on implementing recommendations described in the Technical Studies and the subsequent Restoration Recommendations incorporated into the CCRMP.
+However, re-vegetative efforts should be primarily focused on implementing recommendations described in the Technical Studies and the subsequent Restoration Recommendations incorporated into the CCRMP.
 Integrate off-channel and in-channel revegetation plans with the goal of reducing fragmentation by expanding and connecting existing habitat patches, optimizing restoration planning in alignment with the Parkway Plan, and supporting future funding proposals.
 Ensure that elements such as soils, drainage, slopes, and habitat types complement one another in a coordinated effort. - 6.4-8 Include native-planted hedgerows and other vegetated buffers between restored habitat areas and adjoining farmland, in order to minimize the potential for riparian areas to serve as harbors for predators and insect pests.
-TheseSaid buffers will also reduce the noise, dust, and spraying generated by agricultural operations, in addition to providing valuable pollinator resources that in turn could enhance agricultural production.
+These buffers will also reduce the noise, dust, and spraying generated by agricultural operations, in addition to providing valuable pollinator resources that in turn could enhance agricultural production.

-CHAPTER 7.0 OPEN SPACE AND RECREATION ELEMENT
+CHAPTER 7.0 - OPEN SPACE AND RECREATION ELEMENT